The best chicken wings in every US state

 New Jersey: double fried wings, TaKorea BBQ, Harrison

-At fusion joint TaKorea BBQ, which blends Korean barbecue with tacos and cocktails, the double fried wings are cooked twice to melt away the fat, so what’s left is pure, tender meat, and a crunchy exterior.
+At fusion joint TaKorea BBQ, which blends Korean barbecue with tacos and cocktails, the double fried wings are cooked twice to melt away the fat, so what’s left is tender meat and a crunchy exterior.
 Customers say they're huge, incredible tasting, and totally worth the wait time.
-In terms of sauce options, the crowd favorite is the non-spicy Crispy Soy.
+In terms of sauce options, the crowd favorite is the Crispy Soy.
 If you like your food to have some fire, opt for the Red Bull HOT.

 New Mexico: bone-in chicken wings, Two Cranes Bistro and Brew, Albuquerque